atduskgreg/ofxaddons.com/Readme.md

 Once you've got your API keys, there are several ways to set up your environment, but here's one way using Foreman.

-1. Create a `.env` file in the repository root
+1. If needed, create a `.env` file in the repository root

         $ touch .env